isabella232/feathercon/README.md

     FeatherCon server = serverBuilder.build();
     server.start();

+Note that Jersey, the JAX-RS reference implementation, is not a formal dependency of FeatherCon and will therefore not appear in the FeatherCon published POM.
+If you want to use the JAX-RS JerseyServerBuilder your app must explicitly depend on a Jersey implementation.

 A JAX-RS servlet combined with a static content servlet can be produced using the WebappServerBuilder:

     String resourceBase = "/tmp";  // path to static content